israelopeters/readingnow-backend/README.md

 # Reading Now API
-Reading Now is a simple Android app that lets you see the books other readers near you are reading.
+Reading Now is a simple Android app that lets you see the books other readers are reading.
 It uses AI to recommend a book for you based on your preferences.
 This backend API allows [the Android client](https://github.com/israelopeters/readingnow-frontend) access to the data store.

 ## MVP Features